-Shortest time to the line at targets (includes tacking or gybing and acceleration) based on the start polar and acceleration settings.
+Shortest time to the line at targets (includes tacking or gybing and acceleration) based on the start polar, rate of turn and acceleration settings.
 This will be negative if over the line.

-Start time to port

-Start time to starboard
+Start time to port Start time to starboard